Sarang-BITS/FANS/README.md

 ## Acknowledgement
+This work is supported by Science and Engineering Research Board (SERB-SRG/2019/001204), Government of India.

 We would like to extend our special thanks of gratitude to [Dr. Mohit P. Tahiliani](https://github.com/mohittahiliani) for his valuable guidance throughout the course of this project